 Stronger & more durable

 An aluminum one can affect the handling characteristics because it’s so stiff and solid mounted to your frame.
-It can also create more noise fr vibration.
+It can also create more noise from vibration.

 With that said, an aluminum skid plate is best if you plan on banging off of it all the time because it’s much more durable than plastic or carbon fiber.